stelligent/cfn_nag/README.md

 # Stelligent Policy Complexity Metrics (spcm)

-The basis for SPCM is described in the blog post: https://stelligent.com/2020/03/27/thought-experiment-proposed-complexity-metric-for-iam-policy-documents/
+The basis for SPCM is described in the blog post [Thought Experiment Proposed Complexity Metric for IAM Policy Documnets](https://stelligent.com/2020/03/27/thought-experiment-proposed-complexity-metric-for-iam-policy-documents/).

 Starting in version 0.6.0 of cfn_nag:

 * `spcm_scan` can scan a directory of CloudFormation templates (like cfn_nag_scan) and generate a report with the SPCM metrics in either JSON or HTML format
 * A rule is added (to cfn_nag) to warn on an IAM::Policy or IAM::Role with a SPCM score of >= 50 (default)